 There are many other trails around that are more challenging and less touristy.
 You might consider staying in another town like Ždiar or Wisla for a more minimalist leg of the honeymoon to get away from the crowds and be together in nature.

-For a less physical trip into the mountains, walk to the PKL cable car and go up to Gubalowka where you can enjoy a meal and drink overlooking the Tatras and Zakopane.
+For a less physical trip into the mountains, walk to the PKL cable car and go up to Gubalowka where you can enjoy a meal and a warm drink overlooking the Tatras and Zakopane.